 These results were assembled for a judging meeting in London in April, where the final winners in each of the regional categories were decided, along with those for Airlines and Short Wine Lists, before the final vote was taken on the Best in the World, the very highest honors, in each category.

 A number of special Jury Prizes were also awarded to restaurant lists that showed distinctive character and flair, or were particularly strong in a specific wine style.

 * Where a judge had a potential commercial conflict of interest involving a specific restaurant, he or she did not vote in the relevant category.

 The 7th edition of the World’s Best Wine Lists Awards will still continue.
-Anyone who already entered their list will be in the judging process which is not affected by the current Covid-19 crisis, and anyone still wishing to submit their wine list for a star award can do so until 30th October, 2020.
+Anyone who already entered their list will be in the judging process which is not affected by the current Covid-19 crisis.
 The results will be published as usual by December 2020.